-We believe that observation of classroom, leadership and work practice and other responsibilities is important both as a way of assessing teachers' performance in order to identify any particular strengths and areas for development they may have and of gaining useful information which can inform school improvement more generally.
+We believe that observation of classroom, leadership and work practice and other responsibilities is important, both as a way of assessing employees' performance to identify strengths and areas for development, and as a way of gaining useful information which can inform school improvement more generally.

 All observation will be carried out in a supportive fashion.
-For support staff work scrutiny will be carried out by those with knowledge of the employee's work as far as reasonably practicable.
+For support staff, work scrutiny will be carried out by those with knowledge of the employee's work as far as reasonably practicable, this may be a line manager or nominated other.

-Teacher performance will be regularly observed but the amount and type of classroom observation will depend on the individual circumstances of the teacher and the overall needs of the organisation, however there will not normally be more than three full length observations in any appraisal cycle.
-Classroom observation will be carried out by those with QTS.
-Where support staff are delivering lessons, for cover or supervision purposes for example, lesson observations may be necessary to assess objectives where relevant.
+Teacher performance will be regularly observed but the amount and type of classroom observation will depend on the individual circumstances of the teacher and the overall needs of the establishment.

+Classroom observation will be carried out by those with a recognised professional QTS qualification.

+Where non-teaching staff are delivering lessons, for cover or supervision purposes for example, lesson observations may be necessary to assess objectives where relevant.

 Leaders may, as a matter of course, observe practice whilst walking around the site and visiting classrooms as part of their regular routine, although this activity will not form part of the individual's appraisal process.
-Teachers (including the Headteacher) who have responsibilities outside the classroom should also expect to have their performance of those responsibilities observed and assessed.
+Teachers (including the Headteacher) who have responsibilities outside the classroom should reasonably also expect to have their performance of those responsibilities observed and assessed.